-The Messenger of Allah (s.a.w.) said: I lead you and am your witness, and by Allah I now look at my pool and have been given the keys to the treasures of the earth [for the earth's keys], and by Allah I am not worried that you become polythiest after me, but I am worried that you will compete for it"(16).
+The Messenger of Allah (saw) said: "I lead you and am your witness, and by Allah I now look at my pool and have been given the keys to the treasures of the earth (for the earth's keys), and by Allah I am not worried that you become polytheist after me, but I am worried that you will compete for it."2

-The Messenger of Allah (s.a.w.) was right.
-They competed for this world to the extent that they fought against ' each other, and each party accused the other of blasphemy.
-Some of the famous Companions were eager to collect gold and silver, and historians such as al-Masudi in "Muruj al-Dhahab" and al-Tabari and others stated that the wealth of al-Zubayr on its own came to fifty thousand Dinars and a thousand horses with one thousand slaves and many holdings (i) Basra al-Kufa, Egypt and many other places(17).
+The Messenger of Allah (saw) was right.
+They competed for this world to the extent that they fought against each other, and each party accused the other of blasphemy.
+Some of the famous Companions were eager to collect gold and silver, and historians such as al-Masudi in Muruj al-Dhahab and al-Tabari and others stated that the wealth of al-Zubayr on its own came to fifty thousand Dinars and a thousand horses with one thousand slaves and many holdings in Basra al-Kufa Egypt and many other places.3